sai-manas/FWI_Predictor_ML/README.md

 ### I. Notebook Usage
    - Explore notebook to understand the implementation and evaluation of different regression models, along with data visualization

-> This web application can be hosted using Flask or deployed on AWS
+> Hosted this web application using Flask and deployed on AWS
 ### II.
 Flask
 1. **Clone the GitHub Repository:**
    - Open your terminal or command prompt.